The Gods of Pegāna: The pantheon

-Māna-Yood-Susha̅i̅
+Māna-Yood-Sushāī

-The chief of the gods of Pegāna is Māna-Yood-Susha̅i̅, who created the other gods and then fell asleep.
-When he wakes, he "will make again new gods and other worlds, and will destroy the gods whom he hath made."
-Men may pray to "all the gods but one"; only the gods themselves may pray to Māna-Yood-Susha̅i̅.
+The chief of the gods of Pegāna is Māna-Yood-Sushāī, who created the other gods and then fell asleep.
+When he wakes, he "will make again new gods and other worlds, and will destroy the gods whom he hath made".
+Men may pray to "all the gods but one"; only the gods themselves may pray to Māna-Yood-Sushāī.

 Skarl the Drummer

-After Māna-Yood-Susha̅i̅  "made the gods and Skarl", Skarl made a drum and beat on it in order to lull his creator to sleep; he keeps drumming eternally, for "if he cease for an instant, then Māna-Yood-Susha̅i̅  will start to awake, and there will be worlds nor gods no more".
+After Māna-Yood-Sushāī "made the gods and Skarl", Skarl made a drum and beat on it in order to lull his creator to sleep; he keeps drumming eternally, for "if he cease for an instant, then Māna-Yood-Sushāī will start to awake, and there will be worlds nor gods no more".
 Dunsany writes that:

+Some say that the Worlds and the Suns are but the echoes of the drumming of Skarl, and others say that they be dreams that arise in the mind of Mana because of the drumming of Skarl, as one may dream whose rest is troubled by sound of song, but none knoweth, for who hath heard the voice of Māna-Yood-Sushāī, or who hath seen his drummer?

 The small gods

-Besides Māna-Yood-Susha̅i̅, there are numerous other gods in Pegāna's pantheon, known as the small gods:
+Besides Māna-Yood-Sushāī, there are numerous other gods in Pegāna's pantheon, known as the small gods: